jelocodes/jelocodes.github.io/_posts/2018-01-19-bootstrapping_a_crowdfunding_app_on_rails.markdown

 ![](https://i.imgur.com/5kbcoPT.png?1)

-The result, once all the fields are filled up and the project is created, is a project object with its corresponding categories objects, as well as its corresponding rewards objects, created and linked to it via an ActiveRecord relation.
+The result, once all the fields are filled up and the project is created, is a project object with its corresponding categories objects, as well as its corresponding rewards objects, created and linked to itself via nifty ActiveRecord relations.

 With some [Devise](https://rubygems.org/gems/devise/versions/4.2.0) authentications and validations for the forms, the basic skeleton of the app is working and all set up.
 See below for a quick demo (and some troubleshooting) of its functionality.